opendevstack/ansible-playtest/docs/verifier_examples.md

 This document provides practical examples and best practices for using the verification strategies in the test framework.

+## YAML Structure

+Test scenarios support two mock configuration formats:
+- `service_mocks:` - For general module mocking
+- `mocks:` - Alternative format with module/responses structure

+Both formats are supported and can be used interchangeably.

 ## Example Scenarios

 ### Basic Success Path Testing